alexeyraspopov-archive/rmvc/readme.md

 		.setup(function(model){ ... })

-		// appendTo receive a template that can be a string or document fragment .appendTo(document.getElementById('viewport'));
+		// appendTo receive a template that can be a string or document fragment
+		// document fragment's capabilities need to be deeply investigated (MDN) .appendTo(document.getElementById('viewport'));

 In example, developer can use underscore's templates engine and pass template's function to `setup` method